-Wrongful death claims for compensation for a deceased loved one arise when a person dies as a result of the negligence of another person or business.
-These cases are brought by the surviving members of the victim’s immediate family.
-Missouri law requires wrongful death clams to be fiiled in State Court.
-In this case, it will be in the Circuit Court of Cass County at Harrisonville or the Circuit Court of Johnson County at Warrensburg.
-Cases where the victim or the person who caused the death live in Jackson County can and should be brought in the Circuit Court of Jackson County at Independence.
+Wrongful death claims are filed to recover compensation for a deceased loved one.
+These cases arise when a person dies as a result of the negligence of another person or entity.

+In most cases, the case is brought by the surviving members of the victim’s immediate family.
+Missouri law requires wrongful death clams to be filed in State Court.
+This means it will be in the Circuit Court of Cass County at Harrisonville or the Circuit Court of Johnson County at Warrensburg.
+Cases where the victim or the person who caused the death live in Kansas City can and should be brought in the Circuit Court of Jackson County at Independence.

-Benefits we can provide:
+Benefits we provide:

 - Payment of outstanding bills and debts